aanderse/LdapRecord.com/source/docs/connections.md

 you would like to use LdapRecord models.
 Models pull the connection that they use from this container.

-> {note} Ensure you connect to your LDAP server with each
+> Ensure you connect to your LDAP server with each
 > `Connection` you add into the container, otherwise
 > you will not receive any results from queries.